Android Oreo's Rollback Protection Will Block OS Downgrades - Slashdot

 Does the Android phone have forced installation, if so then Antoine buying it is an idiot.
 If not, then why bring it up.

 And as always data is only lost if you don't back it up.
-Now, on upgrade da
+Now, on upgrade data can also be migrated so you may not be able to use it one an old system, but again, if this is not a forced upgrade, why didnt you back up data.

 Fuck Google.